-Removal.
+Removat.

-HE Subscriber has removed his Drug Estab-lishment to the building opposite the store of Murray & Bryant, and two doors south of the Masonic Lodge-where he is now receiving and opening his Spring supply of Medecines, Paints, Oils, Window-glass, &c.
+HE Subscriber has removed his Drug Estab-lishment to the building opposite the store of Murray & Bryant, and two doors south of the of Murray & Bryant, and two doors south of the Masonic Lodge-where he is now receiving and opening his Spring supply of Medecines, Paints, Oils, Window-glass, &c.
 His stock will be found as complete as any in the up country, and his prices as low.
-Physicians, planters and others interested, are invited to call-as no exertion will be wanting to ensure stiffering as the control of the country. wanting to ensure satisfaction as to quality and
+Physicians, planters and others interested, are invited to call-as no exertion will be wanting to ensure satisfaction as to quality and

+FOR SALE AS ABOVE.
 200 Kegs Wetherill's pure White Lead.
-400 Goll's, N. C. Linseed Oil.
+Goll's, N. C. Linseed Oil.
 Gall's. best Sperm Oil.

 Window-glass of all sizes, &c. &c.
 JAMES R M'KAIN.
 May 6

-RENT, the BRICK OFFICE on Broad street, one door below Dr. Reid's.
-For terms to ADAM EDGAR, Columbia, S. C. May 20

-State of South Carolina-Kershaw district.
+O RENT, the BRICK OFFICE on Broad street, one door below Dr. Reid's.
+For terms ply to ADAM EDGAR, Columbia, S. C. May 20 3 tf State of South Carolina-Kershaw district.
 C. C. Campbell & Co. vs. J. G. Clark.

 Ca. sa. in case.
-J. G. Clark, the defendant, who is in custody of the Sheriff of said district under a ca. sa. issued at the suit of C. C. Campbell & Co., having, in order to entitle himself to the benefit of the act entitled an act for the more effectual relief of Insolvent Debtors," filed a schedule of his whole real and personal estate in the clerk s office of the said district.
-Notice is hereby given to the said C.C.
-Campbell & Co and all singular the creditors of the said J. G. Clark, personally or by attorney to appear at the Court of Common Pleas at Kershaw Court House before one of the Associate Judges of the said State, on the fourth Monday in October next, at which time and place the said J. G. Clark will apply for his discharge under the said act, to shew cause if any they can, against the said discharge.
+G. Clark, the defendant, who is in custody o the Sheriff of said district under a ca. sa. issued at the suit of C. C. Campbell & Co., having, in order to entitle himself to the benefit of the act entitled "an act for the more effectual relief of Insolvent Debtors," filed a schedule of his whole real and personal estate in the clerk's office of the said district.
+Notice is hereby given to the said C. C. Campbell & Co and all singular the creditors of the said J. G. Clark, personally or by attorney to appear at the Court of Common Pleas at Kershaw Court House before one of the Associate Judges of the said State on the Court Meeting. the said State, on the fourth Monday in October next, at which time and place the said J. G. Clark will apply for his discharge under the said act, to shew cause if any they can, against the said

 J. W. LANG.
-July 21, 1837 12 3m Clerk c. c. r.
+July 21, 1837 12 3m

-THE Subscribes have received a large supply of SUMMER CLOTHING of assorted sizes and descriptions, from one of the most celebrated clothing Establishments in New York, the workmanship of which is warranted, which they will sell on accommodating ter, ms either wholesale or retail.

-BHANNON McGEE & Co.
-June 17 7 tf
+HE Subscribes have received a large supply of SUMMER CLOTHING of assorted sizes and descriptions, from one of the most celebrated clothing Establishments in New York, the workmanship of which is warranted, which they will sell on accommodating ter, ms either wholesale or retail.
+SHANNON McGEE & Co.
+June 17 7 1f those cast by the old process.
+The letter foundary business will hereafter be carried on by the parties before named, under the firm of White, Hager & Co.
+Their Specimen exhibits a complete series, from Diamond to Sixty-four Lines l'ica.
+The Book and News type be-ing in the most modern style.

 TO PRINTERS.
 E. White & Wm.
+Hager,

-Hager, RESPECTFULLY inform the Printers of the United States, to whom they have been individually known as established letter founders, that they have now formed a co-partnership in said business, and an extensive experience, they hope to be able to give satisfaction to all who may favor them with their orders.
+ESPECTFULLY inform the Printers of the

+United States, to whom they have been individually known as established letter founders, that they have now formed a co-partnership in said business, and an extonsive experience, they hope to be able to give satisfaction to all who may favor them with their orders.